vinodganesan/vinodganesan.github.io/index.md

 I'm a PhD student at IIT Madras mentored by Prof. [Pratyush Kumar](http://www.cse.iitm.ac.in/~pratyush/) and Prof.[ V. Kamakoti](https://www.cse.iitm.ac.in/profile.php?arg=MTg=) from IIT Madras and Prof. [Anand Raghunathan](https://engineering.purdue.edu/~araghu/) from Purdue University.

 My research broadly addresses the problem of improving the resource efficiency of systems running Deep Learning (DL) applications.
-This involves building efficient hardware for compute-intensive DL applications as well as making efficient use of existing hardware by performing hardware-aware algorithmic modifications to key kernels in Deep Neural Networks such as Convolutions.
+This involves building efficient hardware for compute-intensive DL applications as well as making efficient use of existing hardware by performing hardware-aware algorithmic modifications to key kernels in Deep Neural Networks such as convolutions.

 I also actively work on micro-architectural security - specifically on side-channel attacks and defenses.
 My current focus is on building secure micro-architectures that detect and thwart timing and power side-channel attacks.
 I am fortunate to have Prof. [Chester](https://www.cse.iitm.ac.in/~chester/) and [Biswa](https://www.cse.iitk.ac.in/users/biswap/) as academic collaborators in these topics of interest.